|

 The Dedham Vale is a 'legally protected'

-We are not legal professionals but members of the public who have invested considerable time & effort to get to grips with UK planning law (albeit only how it relates to development by train operators on their station land).
-This has lead us to the mere authoring 'sleight of hand' behind the devastation brought upon Manningtree & the Dedham Vale.
-Reader, read on!
+We are not legal professionals but members of the public who have invested considerable time to understand elements of UK law (especially as it relates to development by train operators on their station land).
+This lead straight to the authored 'sleight of hand' behind the devastation brought upon Manningtree & the Dedham Vale.
+Do read on.

 We hope that this resource will be interesting, relevant & helpful to those like us.
 All we ask you to do is to share it with others.
 Thank you.